For girls between 10 – 15 years old

 To be successful in the world, it is important to combine two things

-1) what you love doing and
+1) what we love doing and

-2) what you are good at.
+2) what we are good at.

 We cannot reach everyone through our workshops and events, so we wanted to create an inspiring ‘mobile space’ in the shape of a Journal for Girls.
 It is a place to practice creativity in your own time and place.
 There are no inspirational quotes, lists or to-dos.
 Just a blank canvas, spattered with unique design and bursts of colour – some bold some subtle.
 Let your mood take you to a new page.